guillaumesalagnac/memory-mountain/README.md

   `double` (native register size ?) gives interesting results. but YMMV

-- for  small  data sizes,  the  execution  time  is  too small  to  be significant.
-So we repeat the call and measure the execution time of 10 calls,  then 100  calls, and  so on, until  we get  a significant measurement (above 1/10th of a second).
+- for  small  data sizes,  the  execution  time  is  too small  to  be significant (we measure time with `clock()`, which has a resolution of microseconds).
+So we repeat the call and measure the execution time of
+  10 calls,  then 100  calls, and  so on, until  we get  a significant measurement (above 1ms).
+But this is bad, because the processor is able to detect the nested loop and accelerate it massively.
+A better approach would be to use hardware counters to get nanosecond accuracy, but then the program is not portable any more. (the original program, by the book authors does that.
+It's interesting to compare the two)

 ## Interpreting the output